Fake antique porcelain items made in China are currently flooding the world (and China itself too).

 Nice to know that supply will never end!

-This not meant toward a specific seller -- just... we need to be careful all the time nowadays when it comes to Chinese antiques of any type.
+This is not meant to point to any specific seller -- just... we need to be careful all the time nowadays when it comes to Chinese antiques of any type.

 At the beginning, a number of years ago, I heard importers in Taiwan recount how they were still

-available to ship out in containers, but since about 3 years ago the
+available to ship antique items out in containers, but since about ten years ago the

 flow has virtually dried out.
 This has had consequences.
-Many antique
+Many local antique

 not only lead to a rise in prices of locally made or sold vintage and antique